 The program is designed to be used by schools, teachers, and administrators, and it helps Southwest Preparatory School create a positive and supportive culture that promotes student success and well-being.

-Watch Southwest Prep principals, including Cheryl Wills-Pacheco from Northwest Elementary and Northwest Early College, Ray Martinez from Northeast and New Directions, and Dr. Geneva RicoWatson from Southeast, speak with Inga Cotton on Charter Moms Chats on February 7, 2023 at 4:00 PM Central live on Facebook and YouTube.
+Watch Southwest Prep principals, including Cheryl Wills-Pacheco from the Northwest campus, Ray Martinez from the Northeast campus, and Dana Fornabaio from the Seguin campus, speak with Inga Cotton on Charter Moms Chats on February 6, 2024 at 4:00 PM Central live on Facebook and YouTube.

 Read More About Southwest Prep